dalmo1991/superflexPy/doc/elements_list.rst

 presented in the page :ref:`components` represent the core of SuperflexPy.
 However, such components must be extended to create customized models.

-Most of the customization regards elements (i.e., reservoirs, lag, and connection elements).
-This page contains all the elements implemented extending the classes provided by SuperflexPy and made available to the users to construct models.
+Most of the customization efforts will be required for elements (i.e., reservoirs, lag, and connection elements).
+This page contains all the elements implemented by extending the classes provided by SuperflexPy, and made available to the users to help them construct their own models.
 The elements are divided in three categories

 - Reservoir
 - Lag elements